British Vogue: Under Alexandra Shuman (1992–2017)

-Alexandra Shulman was Editor-in-Chief of the magazine from 1992 to 2017.
-When Shulman was editor, the magazine drew more than a million readers.
-Shulman was known for developing collector's issues of British Vogue, such as the 'Gold Millennium Issue' where celebrities and supermodels such as Kate Moss featured on the cover.
+Under Alexandra Shulman the magazine drew over a million readers.
+Shulman developed collectors issues of the magazine such as the 'Gold Millennium Issue'.
 Shulman was also praised for her use of up and coming photographers like Mario Testino.
-Shulman became known for her attempt to change the face of fashion.
-She pushed designers to stop using 'size-zero' models.
+Shulman pushed designers to stop using 'size-zero' models and attempted to 'change the face of fashion'.

 In 2016, Shulman collaborated with photographer Josh Olins to shoot Catherine, Duchess of Cambridge on the cover of Vogues centenary issue.
 The photographs were subsequently featured in the National Portrait Gallery, London The magazine under Shulman was the subject of Richard Macer's behind-the-scenes BBC documentary, Absolutely Fashion: Inside British Vogue (2016).